jacobandreas/blog/_posts/2016-02-18-monference.md

-Another totally acceptable (though somewhat more labor-intensive) way of producing a monference for this online tagging problem is to take the HMM, draw many samples from it, and use these as training data for a vanilla RNN of the following form:
+Another totally acceptable (though somewhat more labor-intensive) way of producing a monference for this online tagging problem is to take the HMM, draw many more samples from it, and use the (observed, hidden) sequences as training data (x, y) for a vanilla RNN of the following form:

 <img src="figures/monference_rnn.png" style="width: 30%">

 (where each arrow is an inner product followed by a ReLU or softmax).
-In this case we obtain the following accuracy:
+In this case I obtained the following accuracy:

 {% highlight text %}
     62.8